Iron

 have a limited appetite or reduced dietary variety

-Supplementation should ideally correspond with test results or dietary review rather than guesswork.
+Supplementation can then be tailored to your test results alongside a dietary review rather than guesswork.

 Iron is one of the supplements that must be used carefully.
-Caution is essential if:
+It is a pro-oxidant at high levels, meaning excess iron can generate harmful free radicals and contribute to inflammation and tissue damage.

 you have not had a recent blood test showing low levels